Esri/air-c2-cop-python/README.md

 ..*Target Workspace: the target workspace containing the feature classes to write the ACO to ..*Log Level: (Optional) - select DEBUG for extended diagnostics

+To process an ATO follow the same steps as above but select the ProcessATO tool.

 ###To view and share the processed ACO/ATO:###

 1. Open the arcmap/AirControlOrder.mxd
 2. [Share as a web map](http://server.arcgis.com/en/server/latest/get-started/windows/tutorial-publishing-a-map-service.htm "Tutorial: Publishing a map service")

+###To delete an ACO/ATO:###

 To delete ACOs run the DeleteACORecord.
 By default ALL ACOs will be deleted.

-To process an ATO follow the same steps as above but select the ProcessATO tool.

 To delete ATOs run the DeleteATORecord.
 By default ALL ATOs will be deleted.

 ##Scripts Overview##